tobixen/plann/USER_GUIDE.md

 Generally it should be done like this:

 ```
-kal add ical --ical-file=some_calendar_data.ics
+plann add ical --ical-file=some_calendar_data.ics
-kal add event --event-options 'New years party' '2022-12-31T17:00+8h'
+plann add event --event-options 'New years party' '2022-12-31T17:00+8h'
-kal add todo --todo-options 'Prepare for the new years party'
+plan add todo --todo-options 'Prepare for the new years party'
-kal add journal --journal-options "Resume from the new years party" 2022-12-31 "It was awesome.
+plann add journal --journal-options "Resume from the new years party" 2022-12-31 "It was awesome.
 Lots of delicous food and drinks.
 Lots of firework."
 ```

-(journals not supported yet as of 2022-10-09)

 Most often, no options should be given to the command `add` - with the exception if one wants to add things to multiple calendars in one command.